Cabbage Season: When are Cabbages in Season?

 Cabbage season produces these colourful varieties

-Cabbage is in season in Australia in winter and should be well stocked in stores and markets until September.
-Although supply may slow down, some cabbage varieties will be available year-round and will always be locally grown because we don’t actually import any fresh cabbage into Australia.
+Cabbage is in season in Australia in winter and is usually stocked in stores and markets until September.
+Although supply may slow in summer, many cabbage varieties are available year-round and will always be locally grown because we don’t actually import any fresh cabbage into Australia.

 Cabbage season runs through the winter months in Australia, with the peak season typically occurring between April and August.
 It is a winter vegetable, which explains why you see cabbage in lots of hearty dishes and stews.